amos-kibet/toolbox/graphql/Introduction.md

 }
 ```

-> The clients can enforce that certain variables are required by adding a `!` at the end of the variable type, like `SortOrder!`.
+> The client can enforce that certain variables are required by adding a `!` at the end of the variable type, like `SortOrder!`.

 > Enforcement can also be done on the server, by adding non-null constraints to the argument/variable types.